vectorgrp/sil-kit/docs/configuration/middleware-configuration.rst

 Configuration
 --------------------

-For the initial discovery of the SILKIT participants, the SILKIT uses a central registry process at a preconfigured hostname and port.
+For the initial discovery of the SIL Kit participants, the SIL Kit uses a central registry process at a preconfigured hostname and port.
 By default, the registry is expected to be running on localhost listening on Port 8500.
-These values can be changed via the `RegistryUri`, e.g.:
+These values can be changed via the `RegistryUri`, for example:

 .. code-block:: yaml